wrapperband/OpenTrafficSurvey/README.md

      cases in adults 65 years of age and older."

+**Traffic flows at the test site**

 For the Traffic survey test site there were 310 vehicles per hour for 12 hours, that is over 3,700 vehicles a day.
 It is therefore clear adjacency of the road and the steep sided valley means the residence are already being exposed to dangerous levels of pollution, without further increases in development / Traffic .
 The proposed development threatening to increase the levels above 5200 per day.

-In a more recent 5 minute survey of the test site showed flow levels of 444 Vehicles per hour, or 5300 Vehicles per day, which could mean traffic levels of 6800 Vehicles a day, with extra traffic from the development.
+In a more recent 5 minute survey of the test site showed flow levels of 490 Vehicles per hour, or 5870 Vehicles per day, which would mean mean traffic levels of 7300 Vehicles a day, when the conservative estimate of extra traffic from the development is included.

+At the test site a one way system is proposed to handle extra traffic, this  would spread out the high noise levels, so they are virtually contiguous and increase noise from stationary and accelerating vehicles.

 **Pollution from peak traffic levels**